Ableytner/abllib/README.md

 ## Overview

+This project is a collection of many small helper modules that can be used for all kinds of projects.

-This project contains many submodules, which are all optional and not dependent on each other.
+It is structured into small submodules, which are all optional and not dependent on each other.
 Feel free to only use the ones you need.

 The following submodules are available:
 1. Algorithms (`abllib.alg`)